The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Then Hector Valverde spent three hours taking it apart.

-He dismissed a witness statement because the original recording device had not been retained.
+A witness statement was dismissed because the original recording device had not been retained.

-He set aside a key piece of electronic evidence because a clerk had entered the filing date one day late.
+A crucial piece of electronic evidence was set aside because a filing clerk had entered the date one day late.

-In the first row sat the mother of the missing witness, a thin woman in a dark dress whose fingers were knotted tightly around a handkerchief she had not yet used.
-She had not cried through the hearings.
-She had stared at the bench as if looking long enough might force the man above her to remember that lives existed below case numbers.
+At the prosecution table, the lead attorney stood with both hands flat on the wood, jaw tight, watching the case bleed out under rulings no appellate court would easily reverse.
+In the front row sat the missing witness’s mother, a thin woman in a dark dress whose fingers were twisted around a handkerchief she had not yet used.
+She had not cried during the hearings.
+She had only stared at the bench as if enough looking might force the man above her to remember that real lives existed beneath case numbers.

 Insufficient admissible evidence.